sankeerthanavenugopal/smallest_ai_assignment/README.md

-# AI Receptionist for Dr. Adrin
+# AI Receptionist for a Doctor

 This project implements an AI-powered receptionist for Dr. Adrin using a web-based chat interface.
 The backend is built using Quart, a Python web framework similar to Flask but with support for asynchronous operations.
 The project leverages the Qdrant vector database and the SentenceTransformers library to understand and respond to user inputs.